virtual-embodiment-lab/teamwork/README.md

     - [UltimateXR Integration Highlights](#ultimatexr-integration-highlights)
     - [Bug Fixes](#bug-fixes)
     - [Improvements](#improvements)

-## Reported Bugs

-- [ ] Place coins within the current maze and configure them correctly.
-- [x] Setup the new start area and import the scripts from the old one.
-[Spring, 2024]
-- [ ] Allow players to change between the two robot avatars and change color.
-- [x] Fix head and hands (OVRPlayerController) go through the walls.
-[Summer, 2024]
-- [x] Add in logging functionality.
-[Spring, 2024]
-- [ ] Adjust the avatar size.
-- [ ] Make tutorial sessions.
-- [ ] The time-up sign is not shown.

-If you find any bugs or points to be improved, please contact to Miki Matsumuro [mm3398@cornell.edu].

 ## How to Play
 Three players work together to collect as many coins as possible in a limited time.
 The coin are placed acros a maze, and represented gray crosses.
 To collect the coins, the players have to activated them.
 The activated coins have each color and shape, and only the target shape coin can be collected.